arboretagames/CaptionAssist3D/README.md

-Directional closed captioning system for Unity3D
+Dynamic directional closed captioning system for Unity3D

-Shows the player visually where a sound is coming from and how far away it is.
+- Shows the player visually where a sound is coming from and how far away it is.

-Direction is shown via an arrow, distance via the alpha of the caption text.
+- Direction is shown via an arrow, distance via the alpha of the caption text.
+- Captions are added/removed when the player is out of an AudioSource's range

 See it in action: https://www.youtube.com/watch?v=K5czfeyCfJQ&t=26s